Updated December 2014:

-Philhealth started implementing its Case Rates Payment system for maternity cases and certain other medical/surgical cases for patients admitted starting September 1, 2011.
+Philhealth started implementing its Case Rates Payment system for maternity cases and other medical/surgical cases in September 1, 2011.

-For delivery by Caesarian Section (CS) in accredited Levels 2 to 4 hospitals and performed by accredited health professionals, Philhealth’s coverage is 19,000 pesos.
+For Delivery by Caesarian Section (CS) in accredited Levels 2 to 4 hospitals and performed by accredited health professionals, Philhealth’s coverage is 19,000 pesos.
 11,400 pesos is for hospital costs and 7,600 pesos is for the doctors.
 CS is not covered in level 1 hospitals or maternity clinics.
 There’s no prenatal care benefit for CS cases.

-The Newborn Care Package (NCP) has been increased from 1,000 to 1,750 pesos.
+The Newborn Care Package (NCP) is worth 1,750 pesos.
 NCP includes physical examination, eye prophylaxis, Vitamin K administration, BCG vaccination, first dose of Hepatitis B immunization, newborn screening tests, and breastfeeding advice.

 Based on recent Philhealth circulars and advisories, here are some bits of info about Philhealth maternity benefits:

 Q: How much is the total maternity benefit for normal deliveries?

 The total benefit is 6,500 pesos at Level 1 hospitals and in lying-in and maternity clinics.

 It is 5,000 pesos at Levels 2 to 4 hospitals.